dhconnelly/advent-of-code-2023/README.md

 ## prerequisites

+python3 and z3-solver (for day24part2)

+    python3 -m pip install z3-solver
-sdl2 (for the visualization).

-for mac os on apple silicon:
+sdl2 (for the visualization). e.g. for mac os on apple silicon:

     brew install sdl2